Welcome to Topsham Tales, the official blog of Topsham Public Library. Join the staff of Topsham for news, reviews and discussion.

 http://www.telegraph.co.uk/culture/culturepicturegalleries/9577165/Wigtown-Book-Festival-2012-book-sculptures-in-pictures.html

-The New York Times Bestseller List for November 18 and 25
+The New York Times Bestseller Lists for October

 Tuesday, October 30, 2012